NandhiniRam2005/CS3500-KollywoodTacos.Pair-Assignment8-Chatting.ChatServer/Networking/README.md

 Only allowing two loggers in our entire solution as mentioned, made it so that we had to change the public API/ method signatures to take in a logger parameter which a TA also told was okay to do in the Server method.

+In class Professor de St Germaine said to mainly use debug and information level debugging.
+(Slide 13 Lecture 21).
+We decided with prof's guidelines.

+Also in lecture he said we got to up to Minimum log level once we are done and ready to submit to the Information level (See lecture 21 around the 13 minute mark.)
+We did that as well.
+So if you notice that we don't have much logs it is because we upped the min level like prof told us to.

 # Assignment Specific Topics
 1. Instrumenting your code to log the "right" message, to the "right" place, at the "right" time..
 2. Understand and describe how networking code works